Device-Native/website/README.md

 }
 ```

-#### Key Fields of DNAdUnit Class
+#### Key Fields of DNAResultItem Class

-- `adId`: Unique identifier for the ad.
+- `id`: Unique identifier for the ad.
 Just a UUID for reference if you need
 - `packageName`: The package name of the advertiser's app
-- `isAppInstalled`: A convenient boolean indicating whether the advertiser's app is installed, derived from package manager
+- `isInstalled`: A convenient boolean indicating whether the advertiser's app is installed, derived from package manager
 - `appName`: The name of the advertiser's app
 - `title`: The ad creative title to be shown to the user
 - `description`: The ad creative description to be shown to the user.
 Can be null!